-As a SaaS company, you need to captivate your audience and get new clients in to scale your business faster.
+As a SaaS company, you need to capture but and above all captivate your audience in order to get those must needed new clients in to scale your business faster.

 If you read 21 Saas marketing tactics part one you will noticed that we focused more on active ways to go about it.
 If you haven’t read it yet, I would recommend to do so.

-In this post we’ll be focusing on content marketing tactics and how to best use them in active and passive ways.
-The passive ways take time and energy to set up.
+In this post we’ll be focusing on “Saas content marketing tactics” and how to best use them in active and passive ways.
+However, these passive ways take time and energy to set up.

-You’ve probably heard that Content marketing has been successfully used across thousands of SaaS companies.
+You’ve probably heard or read that Content marketing has been successfully used across thousands of SaaS companies across the globe.

-c) but also generate leads, (hadn’t you noticed?) yes, that’s their ulterior motive.
+c) attract to increase leads, (hadn’t you noticed?) yes, that’s their ulterior motive.

-So let’s say you own a startup or a SaaS.
+Let’s assume you own a startup or a SaaS

-This means that you need a framework to show how you should go about it as quickly as possible.
-We can also call it expert advice.
+This means that you need a framework to show how you should go about it and perform as quickly as possible.

 Why?
 Because you have little knowledge and time to spare and your partners are not willing to wait for too long.

 Yes.
-That is the first thing to do.
-This document will show the outcome for that period, along with marketing phases, financial forecast and how fast you can grow.
+That is the first thing to get your hands on.
+This document will show you the steps and the resources needed for that period, along with marketing phases, financial forecast and how fast you can grow.

 So we recommend to start with the following.